 After his move to Paris, Kirchner began to sign postcards with the addition of Paris around 1903.
 This was the most successful period for the sale of postcards he designed and sent to and from all over the world.

 During this time many unsigned postcards were published in Kirchner's style.
 Some are attributed to our artist, based on our experience of over 40 years - and we have reported them in the book - while others are produced by imitators looking for commercial success.
 And still others are influenced by the closeness and friendship with Raphael, for example some postcards by Carl Jozsa.
-Finally, we must point out some real plagiarisms, even signed as in the case of Jos Gaber and Xavier Sager.

 The series "La guerre amusante" and "The Christmas painted by Raschka" are very influenced by Kirchner's style.